-10.4 Cosmic Ray Operation
+8.4 Cosmic Ray Operation

-The endcap detector has been operated with an external trigger generated from a group of scintillators arranged above and below the endcap.
+The endcap detector was operated with an external trigger generated from a set of scintillators arranged above and below the endcap.
 The rate of cosmic ray tracks crossing all three disks of the endcap in the sensitive area was about 6 Hz.
-The detector noise was studied [98] using several runs with different detector configuration and it was found that the noise signal was uncorrelated with the timing relative to the trigger.
+The detector noise was studied [94] using several runs with different detector configurations and it was found that the noise signal was uncorrelated with the timing relative to the trigger.
 Pixel occupancy, i.e. the fraction of pixel hits per readout event, was used to classify "hot" pixels.
 Pixels with an occupancy of 10^{-5} or greater were defined as "hot" pixels.
 Approximately 90% of these "hot" pixels were already identified as defective during module characterization.
 Their total fraction is below 0.2%.
-After removal of "hot" pixels, the noise occupancy drops from 10^{-7} to 10^{-10} , as shown in Figure 49.
+After removal of "hot" pixels, the noise occupancy drops from 10^{-7} to 10^{-10} , as shown in Fig. 41.